noah-shin/gamenotes/src/site/notes/290-299 TTRPG Notes/297 Shattered Isles/16 Magic/Shattered Magic.md

 ## Spirit Well

 A rift in the veil of reality, perhaps between this plane and the ghostfield, where [[290-299 TTRPG Notes/297 Shattered Isles/16 Magic/Shattered Creatures\|Shattered Creatures]] congregate.
-In ancient myth, they a spawning ground for demons.
+In ancient myth, they were a spawning ground for demons.